-Under traditional tort law, a defendant could avoid liability by proving contributory negligence on the part of the plaintiff.
+One of the most commonly used defenses to negligence claims is to show contributory negligence on the part of the plaintiff.
 Contributory negligence occurs when a plaintiff's conduct falls below a certain standard necessary for the plaintiff's protection, and this conduct cooperates with the defendant's negligence in causing harm to the plaintiff.
-Where the plaintiff's negligence for his or her own protection is the cause-in-fact and proximate cause of the plaintiff's damages, then the doctrine of contributory negligence would bar recovery.
+In plain English, this means the plaintiff most likely would have avoided injuries had he or she not also been negligent.

-Contributory negligence has led to harsh results in some cases, and the vast majority of states have replaced the doctrine with an alternative called comparative negligence.
+Contributory negligence has led to harsh results in some cases, and the majority of states have replaced the doctrine with an alternative called comparative negligence (also called "non-absolute contributory negligence").
 The doctrine of comparative negligence reduces a plaintiff's recovery by the percentage in which the plaintiff is at fault for his or her damages.

-Assumption of the Risk
+Assumption of Risk

 An example might involve an amusement park ride that flips passengers completely upside-down.
 A passenger who saw the ride and knew what would happen on the ride assumed the risks associated with the ride.
 On the other hand, a plaintiff does not assume the risk of something unexpected related to the ride, such as where a loose bolt causes the ride to throw the plaintiff in a violent manner.